filswan/python-mcs-sdk/README.md

       1. ***The "rpc_endpoint" is the one mentioned above***
       2. ***"Private_key" will be obtained from the wallet***
       3. ***The "api_key" and "access_token" can be generated from the [APIKey](https://www.multichain.storage/#/api_key) page***
+      4. ***Please save your APIKey and Access Token after you have generated it, as the Token is not allowed to be viewed repeatedly***

   - dotenv